adrybakov/rad-tools/doc/tb2j_plotter.rst

 ``--output-dir``, ``-op``

-    Relative or absolute path to the directory for saving output.
+    Relative or absolute path to the directory for saving outputs.

-    If the directory does not exist the it will be created from the path.
+    If the directory does not exist then it is created from the specified path.
-    The creation will be applied recursevly until the existent directory is reached.
+    The creation is applied recursevly to the path, starting from the right until the existent directory is reached.

         *default* : current directory